Hardrick98/TheCompleteRobots/README.md

 This will save robot configurations in the same folder.

 To extract data like poses and collisions run:

 ```
 python robot_interaction.py --interaction PATH_TO_INTERACTION --robot1 ROBOT1_NAME --robot2 ROBOT2_NAME --video
 ```

-To create visualization
+To create videos

 ```
 python cool_visualization.py --robot1 ROBOT1 --robot2 ROBOT2 --interaction PATH_TO_INTERACTION --scene SCENE --video --camera_mode CAMERA MODE
 ```

-Alternatively you can use ./compute_data.sh INTERACTION
+Alternatively you can use ./compute_data.sh INTERACTION, tp do it all at once.

+## Sample of interaction:

 <table align="center">
   <tr>